Azure-Fang/No-Man-s-Sky-Mods/README.md

 By request, this mod reactivates a number of legacy freighter tech (such as hydroponics trays, medium refiners, etc.) as well as the Expedition 9 consoles (if you have them) on freighters and merges it with No Terrain Edits.
 SNAPPING IS NOT WORKING; I have not figured out yet how to re-enable snapping legacy tech like hydroponics trays or the Galactic Trade Terminal to legacy rooms, but they otherwise work.

 ## Anti-Profanity Filter (4.13 - Steam Build 10712241)
 There is a boolean switch inside the XML that controls the filter.
 It is fully hooked up, but not assigned to a menu option.
 This simply flits that switch, disaling the filter.

+## Dirt to Silicate (4.13 Experimental - Steam Build 10741238)
+This mod adds a simple refiner recipe that converts the trade good "Dirt" into Silicate Powder at a ratio of 1:250.
+This ratio was selected based on comparative value and is in line with other Product-to-Material recipes (such as Aronium>Silver).
+This mod is only localized to English!
+It will still work in other languages, but will display "RECIPE_AZURE_DIRT" instead of a localized name.
+The localized recipe is called "Requested Operation: Silicate Refinement": if anybody wishes to have it localized into their native language, provide me with a translation and I will update accordingly.

 # Deprecated Mods